Disappearance of Immaculate Basil: Foul play

 Basil was allegedly riding with two men, Keith and Victor, in a white pickup truck; at the time of her disappearance, they were heading to a hunter's cabin near Kuzche reserve to pick up some unused roofing tin to deliver to an elder.
 This story was only substantiated by Keith and Victor with no other witnesses.

 Neither man has talked with the family about exactly what happened that night.
 Keith is younger than Basil.
 Victor was about 48 years old at the time and not from Tachie.
 In addition to being reported to have been mean to his ex-wife, he has a history of convictions for violent crime (files 22683-1-K, 24087-1-KC, 25237-2-A, 27961-6-C and 29420-1) and at least one charge of sexual assault (file 27961-6-C).
 Most of these crimes had resulting court appearances in the Dease Lake court.

 Considering the area's remoteness and the timing of Basil's vanishing, it is unlikely that she disappeared due to a stranger abduction.
 However, according to the FBI, stranger abductions involving women mostly are motivated by sexual assault and are also the most likely to involve the use of a firearm.

 Similar disappearances

 Basil disappeared in an area that is part of what is known as "the Highway of Tears corridor."
 Mackie's cousin Bonnie Marie Joseph went missing along the same corridor.
-Joseph was last seen hitchhiking east towards Prince George from Vanderhoof on Saturday, September 8, 2007.
-She was last seen by her cousin Joanne.
+Joseph was last seen by her cousin Joanne hitchhiking east towards Prince George from Vanderhoof on Saturday, September 8, 2007.